Photo: Agnete BrunMain page

 So it's important to find your complex conjugated twin - and to multiply yourself by him.
 Then the product will be real.
 Although you might find yourself waiting eight years to do so.

 Ferries crossing on the fjord.
 Coming towards one another, each from their own side, meeting and becoming one before they slowly slide away from each other again.
 Pappa calls them crossing ferries, and times how long it takes from when the ferries meet until they part ways.
 Had he known the length of the ferries, he could calculate the speed at which they are moving, and had he known their speed, he could calculate how long they are.
-Unfortunately he knows neither of these things, but he times them regardless.
+Unfortunately he knows neither of these things, but he times them anyway.
 "Nineteen point eight seconds," he says, satisfied.
 Rakel calls them kissing ferries, and hopes that they will last for a long, long time.

 At the University: